sharetribe/flex-docs/src/docs/ftw-introduction/01-how-to-customize-ftw/index.md

 one by creating a new Flex marketplace at
 [the Sharetribe website](https://www.sharetribe.com/#start-building-with-flex).

-### Getting started with FTW template
+### Getting started with the template

-If you are new to Sharetribe Flex or FTW, we recommend reading these articles before starting to work on development:
+If you are new to Sharetribe Flex or the Sharetribe Web Template, we recommend reading these articles before starting to work on development:

 - [Introducing Flex](/introduction/introducing-flex/)
 - [What development skills are needed?](/introduction/development-skills/)